Affirmations have been in the limelight for a little while now…

 Unless you’re a total self-love-bug like some of my amazing friends, saying such lovely things to and about yourself might even make you feel a little cringe-y.
 I promise those awkward feelings do go away once you get used to the whole idea of affirmations, and of course, when you start to see them working!

 In this post, I’ll be sharing what you need to know about affirmations, how and why they work, and best of all how you as an entrepreneur can use them to help you in your day #bosslady life.

 What is an Affirmation?

-Affirmations are sentences aimed to affect the conscious and the subconscious mind, so that in turn, they affect our behavior, thinking patterns, habits and environment.
+Affirmations are sentences aimed to affect the conscious and the subconscious mind so that in turn, they affect our behaviour, thinking patterns, habits and environment.